- Energy cost savings over 40%, cold or hot climates

 - Engineered efficient & compact design

-Areas of Applications: Dedicated Outside Air Facilities following ASHRAE 90.1 installation recommendations
+Dedicated Outside Air Facilities following ASHRAE 90.1 installation recommendations

 - Hospitals & Healthcare Facilities

-- Government Facilities Labs (no cross contamination)
+- Government Facilities Labs (no cross-contamination)

-- Municipal Garages (explosive atmospheres maybe present)
+- Municipal Garages (where explosive atmospheres may be present)

 - Fitness Centers